-N.B.: For the meaning of the number that is displayed in case of a malfunction, please refer to the "TROUBLESHOOTING" paragraph in this manual.
+NOTE: For a description of the signalings in case of FAIL, please refer to the "TROUBLESHOOTING" paragraph in this manual (page 24).

 On the emitter of the multibeam models, near each beam, is present a red led which permits an easy detection of the beam.